Why Oregon Should Be Your Next Outdoor Adventure

 2. Multnomah Falls

-Multnomah Falls enticed my husband to Oregon in the first place.
+Multnomah Falls is the largest waterfall in Oregon.
 The 611-foot-high waterfall is located in the Columbia River Gorge and is accessible from the Historic Columbia River Highway.
-Thanks to its easy accessibility, Multnomah Falls gets pretty busy.
-But it’s by far the only drawback of adding this waterfall to your Oregon outdoor itinerary.
+Thanks to its easy access, Multnomah Falls gets pretty busy.
+But that’s the only drawback, as far as I’m concerned.

 3. Smith Rock State Park

-Smith Rock State Park is considered the birth place of American sport climbing.
-Home to thousands of routes, this Oregon’s park allures climbers from all over the world.
-Hikers and mountain bikers also find plenty of opportunities to test their athleticism.
-Moreover, panoramic views of deep river canyons and towers of volcanic ash contribute to the park’s fame as one of the 7 outdoor wonders of Oregon.
+Smith Rock State Park is considered the birthplace of American sport climbing.
+With thousands of routes, this Oregon’s park allures climbers and outdoor adventurers from all over the world.
+Moreover, the panoramic views of deep river canyons and towers of volcanic ash contribute to the park’s fame as one of the 7 outdoor wonders of Oregon.

 4. Mount Hood National Forest

-Mount Hood National Forest was never on our Oregon outdoor list.
-We sort of stumbled upon it when trying to get to another place.
-We never made to our initial destination because I failed to check weather forecast and get winter tire chains.
-Instead, we got to play in the snow and admire winter wonderland at Mount Hood National Forest in Oregon.
+The Mount Hood National Forest had never been on our Oregon outdoor list.
+We stumbled upon it by accident while trying to reach another iconic place.
+We never made it to our initial destination due to heavy snow and my failing to check the weather forecast beforehand.
+Instead, we happily played in the snow and admired Oregon’s magical winter wonderland at the Mount Hood National Forest.

 5. Crater Lake National Park

 Crater Lake National Park is an outdoor adventurer’s playground.
-From hiking up Garfield Peak to making your way to Plaikni Fall and driving the Rim Drive, the park offers ample attractions to nature and sport enthusiasts.
-The main feature of the place, however, is Crater Lake, created by a collapsed volcano.
+From hiking up Garfield Peak to making your way to Plaikni Falls, enjoy the view of Phantom Ship along the Sun Notch Trail, and driving along the Rim Drive, the park offers ample attractions to nature and sport enthusiasts.
+The main feature of the place is Crater Lake.
+The site is the deepest lake in the U.S., formed in a collapsed volcano.

 6. Oregon Coastal Trail

 Long-distance hikers have a soft spot for the Oregon Coastal Trail.
-The route runs along the coast of Oregon from the mouth of the Columbia River to the California border.
-There is no limits of what you can see when walking the trail.
-Sandy beaches, state parks, seaside cliffs, national forests, and coastal towns… Certainly, the Oregon Coastal Trail is one of the greatest outdoor adventures in the state.
+The path runs along the coast of Oregon from the mouth of the Columbia River to the California border.
+There is no limit to the sites you can see when walking the trail.
+Sandy beaches, state parks, seaside cliffs, national forests, and coastal towns… No doubt, the Oregon Coastal Trail is one of the greatest outdoor adventures in the state.

 7. Umpqua Hot Springs